Symbols from Bi-Projections: Elementary discontinuities from bi-projection

 \subsection{Discontinuities of the massless hexagon $I_{\rm hex}$}

-Since all the loop propagators are massless, none of the terms in $XQ_0X$ is quadratic in a single variable, and all the $0$-faces are restricted on the quadric singularity $Q_0$.
+Since all the loop propagators are massless, all the $0$-faces are restricted on the quadric singularity $Q_0$.
 According to the discussions in Section \ref{sec:touchingConfiguration}, to seek for the singularities of $I_{\rm hex}$ we need to identify touching configurations where the ambient space of some $1$-face is embedded in $Q_0$.
 One easily sees that this can occur only for $\overline{U_1U_3}$, $\overline{U_2U_4}$ and $\overline{U_3U_5}$.
 Because $Q_0$ has degree two, there is no need to study touching configurations for $k$-faces with $k\geq2$.
 So the above three cases account for all the singularities of $I_{\rm hex}$.
 Furthermore, the jumps that lead to these touchings are all of type (e) in Figure \ref{fig:strata1faceQ}.
 From Section \ref{sec:firstEntries} we learn that their corresponding first entries are $u_1$, $u_2$, and $u_3$, respectively.
 Since these three parameters are mutually independent, we can already expect that the symbol of $I_{\rm hex}$ has the following structure

 Here $\mathrm{Disc}_{\overline{U_iU_j}}$ denotes the discontinuity associated to the touching configuration for $\overline{U_iU_j}$.